paulbroek/youtube-recommender/README.md

 ipy -m youtube_recommender -- 'search term 1' 'search term 2'

-# with different search-period (default is 7 days)
+# with different search-period (default is 365 days)
+# make sure to decrease it for recent videos, or increase it alltime popular videos
 ipy -m youtube_recommender -- 'search term 1' --search-period 29

 # save top_videos to feather